yonatankarp/yonatankarp.com/clbxd818b00j4qonveyffcm79.md

 ## **Conclusion**

-This is a well-established cultural name and a legacy habit from structured programming.
+The usage of helper classes is a well-established cultural practice and a legacy habit from structured programming.

+However, these names are causing harm and should be reconsidered.
-Most developers are reluctant to let old habits go.

-We must be aware of the damage these kinds of names are bringing us.
+It is essential for developers to let go of old habits and be aware of the negative impact these names can have.

+---

+Stay updated with my latest thoughts and ideas by registering for my [**newsletter**](https://yonatankarp.com/newsletter).
+Connect with me on [**LinkedIn**](https://www.linkedin.com/in/yonatankarp/) or [**Twitter**](https://twitter.com/yonatan_karp).
+Let's stay connected and keep the conversation going!

+---

 ## Credits